 Through their time at school, Kola was introduced to pitch tests where students were expected to present their film concepts.
 The best pitch would allow a given student to become the producer of their film as the others took on the roles as assistant directors and directors.
 Kola found herself thriving as a screenplay writer.

 3. Her success story.

 By the time she was completing her academic year, Kola had received two awards; the best screenplay writer and the best drama director of the year.
-Her first accolade was credited to the third feature film she had worked on in third year; Hera, a Musical.
-The second award was an acknowledgement for her hard work and commitment in the Drama club.
+Her first accolade was credited to the third feature film she had worked on in her third year; Hera, a Musical.
+The second award was an acknowledgment for her hard work and commitment to the Drama club.
 She had been the vice-chairperson of a large drama club known as the Powerhouse.
 These are not the only awards she snagged while studying at KIMC.

 While at the campus, Kola actively participated in the Drama Festivals.
 In her second year, her drama troupe went to Meru to participate in the festivals where she received awards for being the best actress, best overall artist, and the best female artist of the year.
 In her final year, her drama troupe performed in Kisumu where she once again went home with the awards for best actress, best female artist of the year, best overall artist of the year, and the best solo verse recital of the year.

 Before Kola graduated, she got an intriguing call from Rose Muli from the department of film services.
 Muli wanted to recruit her to be an assistant director for a variety of projects.
 Excited, Kola agreed to this proposal where she went on to work with Mr. Kibara, a generous man who happened to be the human version of “think outside the box”.